The northern state of Uttarakhand has become the seventh state in India to adopt a so-called “anti-conversion law”.

 Accusations of forced conversions also regularly lead to attacks.
 In its 2016 report, Hate and targeted violence against Christians in India, the Evangelical Fellowship of India’s Religious Liberty Commission highlighted a steep rise in attacks on Christians in 2016 compared to the previous two years.
 Two of the states with “anti-conversion laws” – Madhya Pradesh and Chhattisgarh – had the second and third highest number of attacks, respectively.

 Uttarakhand’s Freedom of Religion Bill will be in force as soon as the state government drafts its rules, according to The Christian Post.

 Uttarakhand joins Odisha, Madhya Pradesh, Chhattisgarh, Himachal Pradesh, Gujarat and Jharkhand in having such a law.
-Rajasthan, Arunachal Pradesh and Tamil Nadu (later repealed) have also passed similar legislation, but it was repealed in Tamil Nadu in 2004, while in Rajasthan and Arunachal Pradesh it has not been signed off by the state governor.
+Rajasthan, Arunachal Pradesh and Tamil Nadu have also passed similar legislation, but it was repealed in Tamil Nadu in 2004, while in Rajasthan and Arunachal Pradesh it has not been signed off by the state governor.
 In Arunachal Pradesh, the bill was passed in 1978 when the state was still ‘union territory’, under the direct rule of the federal government, and bills needed to be signed by the president..